-McKendree is committed to providing excellent students with a broad-based, liberal arts education that fosters the critical thinking, leadership, problem-solving, and communication skills necessary to succeed in today's world.
+Our faculty and staff are here to help you create your own, unique McKendree Experience.
+Our Mission Statement calls for providing excellent students with a broad-based, liberal arts education that fosters the critical thinking, leadership, problem-solving, and communication skills necessary to succeed in today's world.
+While you will shape your time and experiences here, the values of our Mission are integral to each student's McKendree Experience.